 Lizard King Potency & Psilocybin Content

-Unlike most other strains, Lizard King doesn’t produce much of a body high.
+In terms of effects, the Lizard King strain has some other unique differences.
+Unlike other strains, Lizard King doesn’t produce much of a body high.
 Waves of energy and euphoria are present, but other than this, the trip is clean and calm.
 This is a great strain for microdosing and light dosing while spending time in nature because it’s easy to stay relatively “normal” during the experience.

 - Medium Experience: 1.5 to 2.5 grams